How To Hit Six In Cricket

 On to the significant question that’s frequently asked, ‘how do you hit six in cricket?’
 This article is aimed at a step by step approach towards the solution.

-How a Six
+How to Hit a Six

 You’ve probably heard of this before, but here goes, practice.
 Right after your stretches and flexibility exercises, get straight to the steps;